Mark Allan Powell: Popular Christian writings

 Powell has also written books in the areas of spiritual formation (Loving Jesus), stewardship (Giving To God), and homiletics (What Do They Hear?: Bridging the Gap between Pulpit and Pew).
 A set of DVDs called How Lutherans Understand the Bible received widespread use throughout the Evangelical Lutheran Church in America and were excerpted for inclusion in the Lutheran Study Bible (Augsburg Fortress).
-An ecumenical, global scholar, Powell served for many years as a Protestant on the Executive Committee of the Catholic Biblical Association, and taught at seminaries in Estonia, Russia, and Tanzania.
+An ecumenical, global scholar, Powell served for many years as a Protestant on the executive committee of the Catholic Biblical Association, and taught at seminaries in Estonia, Russia, and Tanzania.

 Music criticism

-Powell has also worked as a professional music critic, with more than 1000 published reviews in the fields of rock and pop music.
+Powell has also worked as a professional music critic, with numerous published reviews in the fields of rock and pop music.
 The two fields of music criticism and religious scholarship come together in his 1200-page volume Encyclopedia of Contemporary Christian Music (Hendrickson, 2000), a critical survey and analysis of artists in both the religious and mainstream markets who have produced faith-oriented products.